danthegoodman1/icedb/README.md

 and see the `extension_directory` setting: https://duckdb.org/docs/sql/configuration.html#:~:text=PHYSICAL_ONLY-,extension_directory,-Set%20the%20directory with the default of `$HOME/.duckdb/`

+## Merging

+Merging takes a `max_file_size`.
+This is the max file size that is considered for merging, as well as a threshold for when merging will start.
+This means that the actual final merged file size (by logic) is in theory 2*max_file_size, however due to parquet compression it hardly ever gets that close.

+For example if a max size is 10MB, and during a merge we have a 9MB file, then come across another 9MB file, then the threshold of 10MB is exceeded (18MB total) and those files will be merged.
+However with compression that final file might be only 12MB in size.

 ## Concurrent merges

 Concurrent merges won't break anything due to the isolation level employed in the meta store transactions, however there is a chance that competing merges can result in conflicts, and when one is detected the conflicting merge will exit.
 Instead, you can choose to immediately call `merge` again (or with a short, like 5 seconds) if you successfully merged files to ensure that lock contention stays low.